mikhashev/personal-context-manager/use-cases/engineering-development/README.md

 - "Given my current project constraints, how should I implement [specific feature]?"
 - "Based on my experience level with [technology], what approach would you recommend for [problem]?"
 - "Considering my learning style, what's the best way to master [technical skill]?"
-- "Using systems thinking from the mental models section, help me analyze the architecture of my current project."
+- "Using systems thinking from the mental models section, help me analyze my current design."
 - "Given my career goals, what skills should I prioritize developing next?"

+### 5. Use Discipline-Specific Prompts

+The context file includes specialized prompts for each engineering discipline:

+- **Software Engineering**: "How would you refactor this code to improve maintainability?"
+- **Mechanical Engineering**: "What material would be best suited for this high-temperature application?"
+- **Electrical Engineering**: "What approach would minimize interference in this sensor circuit?"
+- **Civil Engineering**: "What structural system would be most appropriate for this high-rise building?"
+- **Aerospace Engineering**: "How can I optimize this component for weight while maintaining safety margins?"
+- **Chemical Engineering**: "What reactor design would optimize yield for this reaction?"
+- **Biomedical Engineering**: "What materials would be most biocompatible for this implantable device?"
+- **Environmental Engineering**: "What treatment process would be most effective for this contaminant?"
+- **Industrial Engineering**: "How can I optimize this production line for throughput?"
+- **Systems Engineering**: "How should I structure requirements for this complex system?"

-### 5. Use Mental Models to Enhance Problem Solving
+### 6. Apply Mental Models to Engineering Problems

 The context file includes mental models that can help analyze problems more effectively:

 - Request analysis using specific models: "Use first principles thinking to help me redesign this component."
 - Ask for multi-model perspectives: "Analyze this scaling issue using both systems thinking and probabilistic reasoning."
-- Apply domain-crossing insights: "How might psychological frameworks help improve the UX of this technical system?"
+- Apply domain-crossing insights: "How might psychological frameworks help improve the user experience of this technical system?"

-### 6. Update Your Context File Regularly
+### 7. Update Your Context File Regularly

 Keep your context file current by updating:

 - **Current Projects**: Update progress, blockers, and current tasks
-- **Technical Environment**: Add new tools, languages, or frameworks you're using
+- **Technical Environment**: Add new tools, technologies, or equipment you're using
 - **Learning Progress**: Document newly acquired skills and insights
 - **Skill Inventory**: Revise proficiency levels as you improve
+- **Certifications**: Add new professional certifications or qualifications

 A good practice is to review and update your context file:
 - At the start of new projects